 The Effects of Community Gun Violence on Delaware

-While Delaware ranks 12th lowest for gun deaths in the nation, the state still faces a significant crisis, with one person killed every three days by a firearm.
+While Delaware ranks 13th lowest for gun deaths in the nation, the state still faces a significant crisis, with one person killed every three days by a firearm (2023).
 Gun homicides disproportionately affect certain communities.
 Males are five times more likely than females to die by gun homicide, and Black people are 15 times more likely to die by gun homicide compared to their white counterparts.
 Among the most vulnerable, young Black males aged 15-34, who make up just 6% of Delaware’s population, accounted for 46% of all gun homicide deaths in 2022.

 The need for urgent intervention is clear.
 To reduce both fatal and non-fatal gun violence, coordinated, sustained investment in evidence-based programs is essential.
 These programs must focus on prevention, intervention, and community support, particularly in high-risk areas.
 By addressing the disparities in gun violence and investing in proven solutions, Delaware can begin to reduce the devastating impact of gun homicides and work toward a safer future for all.

 Source: Villarreal, S., Kim, R., Wagner, E., Somayaji, N., Davis, A., & Crifasi, C. K. (2024).
 Gun Violence in the United States 2022: Examining the Burden Among Children and Teens.
-Johns Hopkins Center for Gun Violence Solutions.
-Johns Hopkins Bloomberg School of Public Health.

 Our Theory of Change